diivyaat/CampusGo/README.md

 # CampusGo

-CampusGo is a dynamic platform designed to streamline university club operations and boost student involvement.
-It empowers campus communities by simplifying the management of clubs, events, and student enrollments, while also offering seamless payment integration through Razorpay.
+CampusGo is a platform for university club management and student engagement.
+It aims to facilitate the organization and participation in various clubs and activities on campus.
+The application provides features for managing club details, events, and student registrations, along with payment processing integrated through Razorpay.

 ## Table of Contents